FaroukAhmad/alx-low_level_programming/0x0E-structures_typedef/README.md

 age, type = float
 owner, type = char *
 1. Write a function that initialize a variable of type struct dog
+2. Write a function that prints a struct dog